ronny130286/ioBroker.ankersolix2/README.md

 ## Config

-1. Create a familie-account in anker app and add it to your main-account
+1. ~~Create a familie-account in anker app and add it to your main-account~~ Since end of july 2025, you can use the same account in app and adapter.
 2. install the adapter
 3. go to adapter setting and set your credentials
 4. at first time, pleas use a high poll time (180sec), so you have enought time to stop the adapter if everything goes wrong.
    Normally you can see in logfile that you have an site_id and you got the message: Published.

+## Control with Adapter

+1. You need to login in your admin account
+2. go to adapter settings, tab control and activet the control
+3. select a datapoint witch you want use to control.
+It can be a manuel data point witch set by a script or you a smartmeter data point.
+(Important: it must be a numerical value)
+4. select you site id witch you want control.
+5. click save and restart adapter

+$${\color{red}Note: The adapter overwrites the settings in the app.
+If you want to use the app again, you must deactivate the adapter or the control function.$$

 ## Helps